 are the explorers actually dispatched to fire calls?
 HOW DOES THAT WORK?

 YES.
 After satisfactory completion of the probationary training, Explorers may then become apart of the group of 'dispatchable' Explorers.
 Explorers and Advisors are assigned a pager, and added to the programs mobile dispatch list.

 Each call through the Valley Communications Center (the Regional 9-1-1 Center for South King County) is monitored 24/7 ... if an incident is deemed to need our assistance, or we are requested, the available Explorers and Advisors will be dispatched.
 Here is an peek at what a call may look like:

 Can I bring family and/or friends to meetings or events?

 Yes, with limitations.
 The Zone 3 Fire Explorer program is committed to community engagement, and we always encourage family and friends to get involved.
 If parents would like to become more associated, we recommend they consider becoming an Advisor.
 If friends show interest, encourage them to apply!

 I'm to young/old to join ... what should I do?

 Due to the regulations set in place by the Boy Scouts of America, we require all Explorers to be between the ages of 14 - 21 to apply.
 If you are not yet of age, we recommend you continue your passion for helping those in need by volunteering with a parent in your community until the time comes to apply.
 That being said, you can always reach out to us to demonstrate your interest.

-If you are over 21, we recommend you look into volunteer or wildland firefighter opportunities in your area.
-This is the next step for many Explorers who "age-out" of the program but intend to fill the boots of career firefighters.
+If you are over 21, we recommend you look into volunteer or wildland firefighter opportunities in your region.
+This is the next step for many Explorers who "age-out" of the program but intend to fill the boots of career Firefighters.